-Users verbally ranked their comfort levels after each task / strategy pair on a scale of 1 (discomfort) to 10 (very comfortable).
-Note that for each application and user, strategies were tested in random order.
+Users verbally ranked their experiences after each task/strategy pair on a scale of 1 (discomfort) to 10 (very comfortable).
+Note that for each application, strategies were tested in random order.

-Figure 1 illustrates the results of the study in the form of overlapped histograms of the participants' reported comfort level for each of four strategies.
-Consider Figure 1(a), which shows results for the PowerPoint task.
+Figure 2 illustrates the results of the study in the form of overlapped histograms of the participants' reported comfort level for each of four strategies.
+Consider Figure 2(a), which shows results for the PowerPoint task.
 The horizontal axis displays the range of comfort levels allowed in the study and the vertical axis displays the count of the number of times that level was reported.
 The other graphs are similar.

 User comfort with any given strategy is highly dependent on the application.
-For PowerPoint, the strategies result in indistinguishable satisfactions levels.
+For PowerPoint, the strategies are indistinguishable in their effectiveness.
 For this task, we could simply set the frequency statically to a very low value and never change it, presumably saving power.
-For animation, a higher static level is preferred but the medium and high frequencies are statistically indistinguishable from the dynamic strategy despite not using as high a frequency.
-For the game, the high static setting is needed to match the satisfaction level of the dynamic strategy.
-However, that setting does not use the highest possible frequency, which was used by the dynamic strategy throughout the experiment.
+For animation, a higher static level is preferred but the medium and high frequencies